daos-stack/daos/design/incr_reint_design.md

    Shards created in step 2 are marked as such and excluded from the minimum.

 The engine returns the minimum over its reintegrating targets in its reply.
 Once all targets are reconciled, the engine also cleans up its IV cache, so that no stale container metadata cached before the exclusion can be reused after the target rejoins.

+A request flag selects a *query-only* variant of the RPC that performs step 4 alone, without creating or destroying any shard.
+The fast reintegration mode section describes when the leader uses it.

 #### Races Against Concurrent Container Create and Destroy